willkerry/nhs-number-generator/README.md

 ### Deterministic generation

-If you want to generate the same sequence of numbers every time, you can use the `deterministicNhsNumberGenerator` function.
+To generate the same sequence of numbers repeatedly, use the `deterministicNhsNumberGenerator` function with the same seed value.

 ```typescript
 import { deterministicNhsNumberGenerator } from 'nhs-number-generator';